mdiener87/frame-finder/README.md

 ### Processing Workflow

-1. User uploads reference images, optional negative references, and video files
+1. User uploads reference images and video files (or drag-and-drop)
 2. Reference keypoints/descriptors are computed once and cached
 3. Videos are processed to extract frames at regular intervals (supports decimals)
 4. Each frame is matched to references using BF+ratio test; RANSAC homography finds inliers